TokisakiYuu/bind-url-hash/README.md

 bindding is **responsive** !

-when you change url hash, the component will update whit it.
+when you change url hash, the component will update with it.

 ## DEMO